Continuous Input Embedding Size Search For Recommender Systems: Conclusion

 \section{Conclusion}

 Latent factor recommenders use vectorized embeddings with a single and uniform size, leading to substandard performance and excessive memory complexity.
 To overcome this issue, we proposed an RL-based, model-agnostic embedding size search algorithm, CIESS, that can select tailored embedding size from a continuous interval for each user/item, thus refining the representation expressiveness with minimal memory costs.
-In the future, we will investigate embedding size search for streaming services, which allows for more usable information for constructing the RL states.
+Future work could explore richer and more robust importance modeling by incorporating signals such as weight magnitudes \cite{Janowsky1989Pruning, Strom1997Sparse, Thimm1995Evaluating} or model confidence \cite{qu2021human, qu2022combining}.
+Such extensions could improve capacity allocation for rare-but-informative entities and mitigate popularity bias.